sluggogle/odoo-modules/README.md

 - product_category_sequence

 # Product Category Sequence
-This module lets you set a sequence to product categories that will be used for products' internal reference.
+This module lets you set a sequence to each product category that will be used for products' internal reference.